MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 For business continuity and disaster recovery (BCDR), Contoso takes the following actions:

-- To keep data safe, Contoso backs up the data on the `WEBVM`, `SQLAOG1`, and `SQLAOG2` VMs using the Azure Backup service.
-[Learn more](https://docs.microsoft.com/azure/backup/backup-introduction-to-azure-backup?toc=/azure/virtual-machines/linux/toc.json).
+- To keep data safe, Contoso backs up the data on the `WEBVM`, `SQLAOG1`, and `SQLAOG2` VMs via [Azure VM backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-introduction).
 - Contoso will also learn about how to use Azure Storage to back up SQL Server directly to Blob storage.
 [Learn more](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-use-storage-sql-server-backup-restore).
-- To keep apps up and running, Contoso replicates the app VMs in Azure to a secondary region using Site Recovery.
+- To keep applications up and running, Contoso replicates the application VMs in Azure to a secondary region using Site Recovery.
 [Learn more](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).

 ### Licensing and cost optimization